-LIMAX33 RED is an absolute shaft information system which is used for the positioning of elevator cabins.
-It consists of only three components: magnetic tape, sensor and presence detector for the magnetic tape.
+LIMAX44 RED is an absolute shaft information system which is used for the positioning of elevator cabins.
+It is available in two different versions.
+In the unguided version, the measuring system consists of two components: Magnetic tape and sensor.
+The semi-guided version requires an additional presence detector to monitor the correct tape position.

-The tape carries the unique position information in form of a magnetic code.
-With the aid of a mounting kit it is mounted freely suspended in the shaft and is guided along the sensor with a plastic guiding rail.
+The tape carries the unique position information as a magnetic code.
+In the unguided version, it is glued directly onto the guide rail of the elevator.
+In the semi-guided version, it is mounted freely suspended in the shaft and is guided along the sensor with a plastic guiding rail.
 The measurement is always contact free.
 The guiding only serves to keep the tape within a defined distance from the sensor.